top of page

 • Use: Killed the famous Temple Tiger

-Known as his “big .500 bullet” , the rifle was later modified to fire modified cordite, a low-pressure smokeless powder that offered higher performance than black powder without
+Known as his “big .500 bullet,” the rifle was later modified to fire modified cordite.
+This low-pressure smokeless powder offered higher performance than black powder without overstressing the gun.

 Jim Corbett’s .500 Henry Adkins and Sons blackpowder rifle